brian14708/wh-briefings/statements-releases/2021-12/2021-12-02-fact-sheet-president-biden-announces-new-actions-to-protect-americans-against-the-delta-and-omicron-variants-as-we-battle-covid-19-this-winter.md

 modified_time: 2021-12-02 19:10:59-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/12/02/fact-sheet-president-biden-announces-new-actions-to-protect-americans-against-the-delta-and-omicron-variants-as-we-battle-covid-19-this-winter/
 published_time: 2021-12-02 05:00:00-05:00
-title: "President Biden Announces New Actions to Protect Americans Against the Delta\
+title: "President\_Biden Announces New Actions to Protect Americans Against the Delta\
-  \ and Omicron Variants as We Battle COVID- \u2060 19 this Winter"
+  \ and Omicron Variants as We Battle COVID-\u206019 this\_Winter"
 ---

 *New Actions Aim to Get Americans Boosted for Even Greater Protection